Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 }
 ```

-Keep in mind the `"project_names"` facet returned here is a bit skewed - the project name **"20161115 test"** has been split into multiple tokens, which can be resolved with the addtion of a raw not-analyzed index.
+Keep in mind the `"project_names"` agg returned here is a bit skewed - the project name **"20161115 test"** has been split into multiple tokens, which can be resolved with the addition of a raw not-analyzed index.

 ###### Applying Post Filters to DDS Query Request
 The following shows how a post filter can be applied.
 The main query payload is exteneded to include a `"post_filters"` directive.
-This is executed after the main query executes - facets generated by main query are not affected.
+This is executed after the main query executes - aggs generated by main query are not affected.

 ```
 {